 - Topics: Science and Nature

-- Pricing structure: Free to Try, Paid (Access to a single course for one child is $8.25 a month, with an upfront $99 payment; obtaining access for one child to all courses is $15 a month, with an upfront $180 payment; or parents can pay $20 a month, or $240 for the year, for access to all courses for up to four children.)
+- Pricing structure: Free to try, Paid (There's a free 14-day trial period.
+Access to a single course for one child is $8.25/month, with an upfront $99 payment; obtaining access for one child to all courses is $15/month, with an upfront $180 payment, or parents can pay $20/month for access to all courses for up to four children.)